 Common side effects

-- Anaemia (low level of red blood cells).
-Oxaliplatin can lower the number of red blood cells in your blood (anaemia).
-This can make you feel tired, faint and short of breath.
-If you are very anaemic, you may need to be given extra red blood cells in a drip (blood transfusion).
+Anaemia (feeling tired or dizzy).
+Oxaliplatin can lower the number of red blood cells in your blood.
+This is called anaemia, and can make you feel tired, dizzy, or short of breath.

-- Loose watery poo (diarrhoea).
-If you have diarrhoea, make sure you drink plenty of fluids.
-If you have diarrhoea more than four times a day, tell your doctor or nurse.
-They may give you medication to control it, or reduce the dose of the chemotherapy drug in future cycles.
+Runny poo (diarrhoea).
+If you have diarrhoea, make sure you drink lots of water.
+If you have it more than four times a day, tell your chemotherapy team.
+They can give you medicines to control it.

 Less common side effects